Vineysha/regex-tutorial/gist-template.md

 Grouping allows us to treat multiple characters as a single unit.
 You can learn how to explore the use of () for grouping and capturing substrings.

 ### Bracket Expressions
 In regular expressions, bracket expressions, also known as character classes, allow you to specify a set of characters that you want to match.
 They are enclosed within square brackets [ ].
+For example, [aeiou] matches any single vowel character (a, e, i, o, or u).

 ### Greedy and Lazy Match
 In regular expressions, quantifiers such as *, +, and {} are greedy by default, meaning they match as much text as possible while still allowing the overall pattern to match.
 However, sometimes you may want to match as little text as possible.
 This is where lazy (or non-greedy) matching comes into play.
 Lazy quantifiers, denoted by appending a ? after the quantifier, match as little text as possible while still allowing the overall pattern to match.